-This stunning art nouveau landmark is being extensively restored, set to reopen as a department store which will bring innovative retail and a luxury environment to the city.
+This stunning art nouveau landmark has been extensively restored, and reopened as a department store bringing innovative retail and a luxury environment to the city.

 Completed in 1906 and designed by architects Konstantin de Rochefort and Valipskii Lipskii, Au Pont Rouge, also known as the Esders and Scheefhals building, is situated in the heart of St Petersburg in the Admiralteyskiy district.
 Originally functioning as a department store – part of a European network owned by Stefan Esders who owned stores in Berlin, Paris and Vienna – in the years following the 1919 revolution the building became a sewing factory producing menswear.

-The extensive renovations are nearing completion, and see Lifschutz Davidson Sandilands transforming the building into an international retail destination.
+The extensive renovations completed, Lifschutz Davidson Sandilands have transformed the building into an international retail destination.
 Ceramic tiling, illuminated columns and bespoke lighting bring simplicity and elegance to the eight floors of the store, forming a backdrop the latest retail trends.
 The atrium is pierced by slender and tapering golden spires which soar above shoppers, referencing the gleaming spires of the city outside and embedded with digital media.
 Above these a chandelier covers the entire atrium ceiling, its 8800 glass prisms illuminated and moving gently giving the impression of shopping beneath the sky.

 Client BTK Development